Tincture & Tea for Placenta Encapsulation Service

 Tara Carpenter, PES.

-In addition to turning placenta into capsules, I make a shelf-stable tincture for each new mother that I encapsulate for at no additional fee.
-This is made by steeping a small portion of the dehydrated placenta in high grade alcohol in a bottle that the client will keep in a dark, cool spot for a few weeks before straining through a cheesecloth into a dropper bottle.
-She will receive a dosage handout on the day of service.
+In addition to turning a new mother’s placenta into traditional Chinese medicine capsules, I make a shelf-stable tincture on day of encapsulation.
+At no additional fee.
+This tincture is made by steeping a portion of dehydrated placenta in high-grade alcohol the client will keep in a dark, cool spot for a few weeks before straining the liquid through a cheesecloth into a dropper bottle.
+Each client receives a handout to use her tincture.

-Placenta tincture is a constitutional remedy that is shown to contain similar benefits to placenta capsules.
-Most moms find the capsules enough to bring her to a relaxed hormonal state and only use the tincture weeks or months down the road once baby is grown and she experiences hormonal imbalance upon returning to work, resuming menstruation, or entering menopause.
-Stored and cared for properly, this tincture can last a lifetime.
+Placenta tincture is a constitutional remedy shown to contain similar benefits as placenta capsules.
+Most moms find her capsules work to bring her into a relaxed hormonal state and save the tincture for further down the road when she may experience signs of hormonal imbalance, perhaps after returning to work, resuming menstruation, even menopause.
+Stored and cared for properly, this tincture is known to last a long time.

-You can special request that a small amount of placenta tincture be turned into a homeopathic remedy by a local herbalist or homeopath.
+You can request a small amount of your placenta tincture to be turned into a homeopathic remedy by your local herbalist or homeopath.

 I used my tincture after birth to balance hormones for premenstrual syndrome; now as an older woman I use for hot flashes, palpitations, mood swings. ~ K.S.
 Plainfield, VT.

-The new mother generally takes her placenta capsules for 3 weeks after birth because this is the average amount of time that a new mothers’ hypothalamus takes to resume the job of producing hormones.
-During pregnancy, a new mother’s hormones are produced by the placenta.
+The new mother generally takes her capsules for 3 weeks after giving birth because this is average amount of time a mothers’ hypothalamus takes to resume the job of producing hormones.
+During pregnancy, the new mother’s hormones are produced by the placenta.

-I asked Tara to make a tincture to extend the benefits of my placenta long after my capsules are gone.
-I am so grateful for her service. ~ B.F.
+I asked Tara to make a tincture and tea to extend the benefits of my placenta long after my capsules are gone.
+I am grateful for her service. ~ B.F.
 Middlesex, VT.

 Mother’s Tea